 Working on crossword puzzles can also help you learn new words as the creators of crosswords often use complicated, rare, and unused concepts with the purpose of raising the bar and leaving you ‘puzzled’.
 Searching for new terms and checking out the significance of unknown words in vocabulary helps you truly expand your linguistic patrimony.
 It is also useful to alternate between different types and brands of puzzles, as every creator has their own way and uses certain patterns.
 It goes without saying that doing crosswords in a foreign language is even more ambitious and helps you expand your vocabulary.

 Improving the mood with a dose of dopamine

 A sense of achievement and satisfaction, no matter how insignificant the task, always improves our spirit.
 Completing an activity of brain training – even as small as finishing a cross-word puzzle – successfully releases a dose of dopamine in our brain which makes us feel more confident, optimistic, and capable of greater things.
 When we feel good about ourselves, we tend to sleep better, be more relaxed and perform higher at all levels.
 It becomes a positive cycle that enhances the functions of our brain.

 Enhancing your concentration and helping you relax and unwind

 Solving a crossword puzzle requires our full concentration.
 Doing this exercise on a regular basis increases our capability to completely focus on a particular problem or task.
-Moreover, when we put our full focus on solving a task, we tend to forget about your daily problems and relax.
-Relaxing helps us unwind our body and mind and, again, releasing positive vibes all around.
+Moreover, when we put our full focus on solving a task, we tend to forget about our daily problems and relax.
+Relaxing helps us unwind our body and mind and, again, release positive vibes all around.

 Lowering the risk of dementia, Alzheimer’s and depression